mathjax/MathJax-docs/server/direct.rst

    }).catch((err) => console.error(err.message));

-Here, we remove the :meth:`chtml.font.loadDynamicFiles()` call, and place :js:func:`mathjax.handleRetriesFor()` around the code that does the conversion, so that if a file needs to be loaded, that will be properly handled.
-Without this wrapper, the :meth:`html.convert()` call could throw a :ref:`MathJax retry <retry-error>` error; it is the :js:func:`mathjax.handleRetriesFor()` function that traps and processes those errors as part of the handling of asynchronous file loads.
+Here, we remove the :meth:`chtml.font.loadDynamicFiles()` call, and replace :meth:`html.convert()` by :meth:`html.convertPromise()`, so that if a font file needs to be loaded, that will be properly handled, putting the rest of the code in its :meth:`then()` call.
+Without this, the :meth:`html.convert()` call could throw a :ref:`MathJax retry <retry-error>` error; it is the :meth:`html.convertPromise()` function that traps and processes those errors as part of the handling of asynchronous file loads.

-The other change is that the :meth:`formatError()` function now throws the error, which is then trapped by the :meth:`catch()` call following the :js:func:`mathjax.handleRetriesFor()` function and reported there.
+The other change is that the :meth:`formatError()` function now throws the error it receives, which is then trapped by the :meth:`catch()` call following the :meth:`html.convertPromise()` function and reported there.
 One could have used the original :meth:`formatError()`, but this shows another approach to handling TeX errors.

 .. _direct-tex2chtml-font:

 Specifying The Font to Use
 --------------------------

-The examples so far have all used the default font, which is ``mathjax-newcm``, based on the New Computer Modern font.
+The examples so far, other than the first one, have all used the default font, which is ``mathjax-newcm``, based on the New Computer Modern font.
 MathJax v4 provides a number of other fonts, however (see the :ref:`font-support` section for details), and you can use any of these to replace the default font.

 In the example below, we use the ``mathjax-fira`` font, which is a sans-serif font.
 First, install the font using